 What's Going On?

-Attorneys working with ClassAction.org want to hear from current and former insurance investigators who weren't paid overtime.
+Attorneys have reason to believe that current and former insurance investigators weren't paid proper overtime.
 They have reason to believe these workers may be able to file class action lawsuits.

 How a Class Action Can Help